 - A 100% match up to $300 on a player’s first real-money deposit

-Both bonuses are subject to a 20x turnover requirement on any game, meaning a player who receives the full $300 bonus will have to wager $6,000 before the bonus clears to their cash wallet.
+Both bonuses are subject to a 5x turnover requirement on any game, meaning a player who receives the full $300 bonus will have to wager $1500 before the bonus clears to their cash wallet.
+While there are larger first deposit bonuses offered, the 5x wagering requirements are incredibly low, bringing the value of the bonus up to one of the best in the US market.
 Players only have 7 days after depositing to clear their bonus.
-However, the bonus unlocks in $10 increments, so partially clearance is an option.

-Of course, there’s always a chance the bonus will be more lucrative.
+Of course with Harrah’s being a late entry in the PA market, there’s always a chance the bonus will be more lucrative.
 Perhaps Harrah’s offers $20 free or a monetary cap of $1,000+ on its first deposit offer.
 These numbers aren’t unheard of in the US regulated iGaming market.

 What advantages will Harrah’s online casino hold over the competition?